Your organization must have the following to use the functionality described in this article:

 Goal statuses indicate whether a goal is active and currently recording progress, or if it is inactive, drafted, or already achieved.

-You can update the status of goals you created or that were shared with you.
+You cannot manually update the status of goals you created or that were shared with you.
+The status of goals updates depending on the actions you take on the goal.
+For example, activating a goal changes the Draft status to Active.

 Some restrictions exist and sometimes you cannot change the status of a goal to another status, according to the following rules: